 SAQA’s definition for Lifelong learning focus on learning that takes place in all contexts in life – formally, non-formally and informally.
 It includes learning behaviours and obtaining knowledge, skills, understanding, attitudes, values and competencies for personal growth, social and economic well-being, democratic citizenship, cultural identity and employability.

-All Kailo Institute NPC’s endeavours are underpinned by Christian values to enhance insight, wisdom, wholeness and growth.
+All Kailo Training Institute’s endeavours are underpinned by Christian values to enhance insight, wisdom, wholeness and growth.

 Knowles, M. (1975).
 Self-Directed Learning.
 Chicago: Follet.